Pinlyu3/JQ_lab_pipeline/index.md

 # Multiome cellranger

-first processing the scRNAseq from the multiome datasets
+## First processing the scRNAseq from the multiome datasets

 in this example, the output of cellranger-arc is:
 ```r